nordic-institute/X-Road-Security-Server-sidecar/doc/security_server_sidecar_user_guide.md

 Note (1): The Security Server Sidecar must have available certificates and a subsystem registered on the Central Server.

 ## 7.2 Operational Monitoring
-Operational monitoring for the Security Server Sidecar provider can be used to obtain information about the services it is running.
+You can use operational monitoring for the Security Server Sidecar provider to obtain information about the services it is running.
 The operational monitoring processes operational statistics (such as which services have been called, how many times, what was the size of the response, etc.) of the Security Servers.
-The operational monitoring will create a database named "op-monitor" for store the data, this database can be configured internally in the container or externally (check 1.6).
-More information about how to test it can be found here https://github.com/nordic-institute/X-Road/tree/develop/doc/OperationalMonitoring/Protocols
+The operational monitoring will create a database named "op-monitor" for store the data.
+You can configure this database internally in the container or externally (check 1.6).
+More information on how to test it can be found here https://github.com/nordic-institute/X-Road/tree/develop/doc/OperationalMonitoring/Protocols

 # 8 Message log
-Message log will be available if we use the regular version of the X-Road Security Server Sidecar instead of the 'slim' version.
+Message log will be available if you use the regular version of the X-Road Security Server Sidecar instead of the 'slim' version.

 ## 8.1 Local storage of message log
 The Security Server Sidecar periodically composes signed (and timestamped) documents from the message log data and archives them in the local file system folder: